Click Here To Schedule A Consultation

 Proliferative Hemangiomas

-About 80% of children with a hemangioma present with just one vascular malformation, but proliferative hemangiomas (or multiple hemangiomas) still remain common.
-Proliferative hemangiomas develop from a proliferation of the cells that line the blood vessel, known as endothelial cells.
+About 80% of children with a hemangioma present with just one vascular malformation, but proliferative hemangiomas (or multiple hemangiomas) remain common.
+Proliferative hemangiomas develop from a proliferation of the cells that line the blood vessels, known as endothelial cells.

 In general, if a patient has six or more hemangiomas, they may be at risk for internal organ issues, particularly with the liver.
-Infants tend to have a small amount of lesions but, according to the Boston Children’s Hospital Vascular Anomalies Center, some infants can develop several hundred lesions with this type of hemangioma classification.
+Infants tend to have a small number of lesions.
+Still, according to the Boston Children’s Hospital Vascular Anomalies Center, some infants can develop several hundred lesions with this type of hemangioma classification.

 Lobular Capillary Hemangiomas

-This type of hemangioma presents as small red bumps on the hands, face and arms.
-Each lesion has a concentrated amount of blood vessels which can make the area sensitive to bleeding, even with mild contact.
-A lobular capillary hemangioma can sometimes be referred to as a “pregnancy tumor” due to their common development in the nose and mouth during a pregnancy.
-They typically are low-risk, but can be delicate and should be monitored by your health care provider.
+This type of hemangioma presents as small red bumps on the hands, face, and arms.
+Each lesion has a concentrated amount of blood vessels, which can make the area sensitive to bleeding, even with mild contact.
+A lobular capillary hemangioma can sometimes be referred to as a “pregnancy tumor” due to its common development in the nose and mouth during pregnancy.
+They typically are low-risk but can be delicate and should be monitored by your health care provider.

 Internal Hemangiomas